A Dodgers fan took to the outfield to propose to his girlfriend in the stands— then got tackled by security

 There was an audible gasp from Dodgers fans Thursday night, not about a play from the game, but a marriage proposal gone awry during the season opener against the Arizona Diamondbacks.

-The Dodger fan's proposal has now gone viral after he was tackled to the ground during the surprise outfield proposal.
+The Dodger fan has now gone viral after video showed him getting tackled to the ground during a surprise outfield proposal.

 Video shows Ricardo Juarez running onto the outfield wearing Mookie Betts' No. 50 jersey, dropping to one knee, pulling out a ring and proposing to his girlfriend in the stands.
 But the romantic gesture quickly turns violent when he is suddenly slammed by stadium security and tackled to the ground in a blindside hit.